wkumari/draft-wkumari-dnsop-alt-tld/README.md

-   happen" doesn't actually stop it from happening, so we need some rules to deal with these.
+   happen" doesn't actually stop it from happening, so we need some rules to deal.
 The ALT TLD is delegated to "new style" AS112 servers, and so recursive and stub resolvers will get NXDOMAIN for all queries.

    1. Iterative resolvers SHOULD follow the advice in [RFC6303], Section 3.